mrcore5/framework/README.md

 ### Installation

-Notice this git repo is empty?
-Thats becuase mrcore is simply Laravel + any number of modules you choose.
+Notice this git repo is empty!
+That's becuase mrcore is simply Laravel + any number of mrcore modules and apps you choose.
 So you start with Laravel, and build your system manually.

 In this example, I will setup mrcore as a full wiki.
 The wiki is amazing because not only does it store your articles with fine grained permissions, but it also allows an article to be an entire